Cyliann/awesome-dotfiles/README.md

 # Dotfiles
 My AwesomeWM dotfiles (a mess) with dynamic colors by pywal and wpgtk.

-Main requirements are pywal, wpgtk and awesomeWM, but I higly suggest to get all dependencies listed in pkg_list.txt.
+Main requirements are pywal, wpgtk, polybar and awesomeWM, but I higly suggest to get all dependencies listed in pkg_list.txt.

 It's my first rice and it's not polished at all and I'm totally aware of that.